pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Change all sub entities must have id field, which must be set by user, -Rename Id to _Id and create Id
 - DbManager, throw new Error, handle different statusCodes
 - Change Partial<x> instead of adding isOptional annotation, add ? to classProperty declaration
 - Generoi default _id/id order by clauset getItemXXX functiohin